-The bank makes a distinction between a non-resident paid in rands and one who is paid from a source outside the Common Monetary Area.
+The Exchange Control rules published under the Currency and Exchanges Act, 1933 and the Exchange Control Regulations, 1961 (Exchange Control) makes a distinction between a non-resident paid locally in rands and one who is paid from a source outside the Common Monetary Area.
 The norm applied by Exchange Control is that contract workers should, while they are in South Africa, be treated more or less like residents to avoid unnecessary administrative procedures.